Visit Naples 2020 – Travel Guide, Itineraries, Best Things to Do

 - Naples | Teatro di San Carlo

 The Old Town

 Church of St. Clare and Cloister of the Clarisse

-At the beginning of our Spaccanapoli, mentioned above, is the church and the monastic complex of St.Clare.
-The building has had several changes over the centuries, from the Gothic of 1310 to the Baroque of the XVIII century.
-In 1943 because of World War II it was destroyed and rebuilt in 1953.
-The façade and the interior are very simple and is designed in Gothic style, formed by one central nave and ten chapels either side.
+At the beginning of our Spaccanapoli, mentioned above, is the church and the monastery of St.Clare.
+This building has had several changes over the centuries, from the Gothic century of 1310 to Baroque of the XVIII century.
+As well as in 1943 because of World War II as it was destroyed and rebuilt in 1953.
+The façade and the interior is very simple and is designed in Gothic style, formed by one central nave and ten chapels either side.
 The marble floor, with the seventh chapel, is the only thing left to be saved from the bombardment of ‘43, with baroque details and the Angioino crest in the centre.
 The monastery of St. Clare has four cloisters, the majolica one which is also called the cloister of the Clarisse, is the jewel in the crown of this monumental complex.
 Always of Gothic origin, it was then restructured in Baroque style by Antonio Vaccaro in 1742.
 The cloister has 72 octagonal pillars, interspersed with benches, and the whole structure is covered with handmade painted majolica created by Neapolitan tilers.
 The cloister is formed by two paths that intertwine with gardens, a perfect refuge to get away from the chaos of Spaccanapoli!
 This entire location is immersed in an aura of tranquility and is rich in green colours, along with the seafront of Mergellina, it is probably one of the most romantic spots and a place you simply must visit in Naples.

 The MANN is one of the most important museums in the city of Naples, with an archaeological patrimony so large that it is considered one of the most important museums in Italy, and in the world, for the vast patrimony of the Roman age.
 The Palace of the Real Museum is the building which houses the Archaeological Museum and is one of the most imposing palaces in the city.
 The objects and works of art displayed inside the museum are from private collections donated and acquired over time, in fact within the latter there are three main sections:

 - The Farnese collection, works from Rome and its surroundings

 - The Pompeiana collection, therefore with origins of Pompeii and other Vesuvian cities

 - The Egyptian collection, second in importance to that of Turin

 Other Museums in Naples of great importance are: